mattehicks/SCDE/components/ESP32_SwITCH_Module/README.md

-ESP32_SwITCH Module
+ESP32_SwITCH_Module for SCDE (Smart Connedcted Device Engine) V2

+ESP32_ -> intended for use on ESP32 SoC hardware only !

+SwITCH -> SwITCH Feature
-This is used to set up GPIOs as a switch with the goal to control switching hardware (relay, ...).
-The GPIO switching is Hardware PWM driven (for ESP32 SOC only).
+The SwITCH Feature is used to drive GPIOs as a switch (on/off/pwm) with the goal to control hardware (Relay, LED-Controller, Smart Socket, ...).
+The GPIO will be connected to the ESP32 SoC PWM-Hardware.
+The PWM-Hardware is used and controlled by this Module.
+This is hardware PWM/switching

-Module for use with SCDE (Smart Connected Device Engine) only !
+_Module -> intended for use with SCDE (Smart Connected Device Engine) only !

    ESP 8266EX & ESP32 SoC Activities ...
    HoME CoNTROL & Smart Connected Device Engine Activities ...
    Copyright by EcSUHA